 It is the Port of Pasco's policy to invest all temporary cash surpluses.
-At December 31, 2018 the treasurer was holding \$11,383,702 in short-residual investments of surplus cash, see Note 2, Deposits and Investments.
-This amount is classified on the statement of net position as cash and cash equivalents.
+At December 31, 2019 the treasurer was holding \$11,163,110 in short-residual investments of surplus cash, see Note 2, Deposits and Investments.
+This amount is classified on the statement of net position as cash and cash equivalents and restricted cash and cash equivalents.
 The interest on these investments is prorated to the various accounts.